December 20, 2017

-Alcohol statistics gathered by Turning Point and VicHealth have shown that rates of alcohol-related harms reach a high in the summer months, beginning from the last working day before Christmas.
+Alcohol statistics gathered by Turning Point and VicHealth have shown that rates of alcohol-related harms reach a high in the summer months, beginning from the last working day before Christmas.1

-On this day, there is a 50% increase in ambulance attendances for alcohol intoxication.
+On this day, there is a 50% increase in ambulance attendances for alcohol intoxication.1

 Why is this happening?

 The Christmas period is associated with the throwing of parties and celebrating with friends, family and colleagues – and those parties typically involve a lot of alcohol.
-This has been so normalised that getting drunk and being inappropriate at the office Christmas party has become a stereotype.
+This has been so normalised that being intoxicated at the office Christmas party has become a stereotype.

 Celebrations involving alcohol aren’t necessarily a problem, but the way in which many people drink at this time of year can be.

-The term ‘binge-drinking’ generally refers to drinking heavily over a short period of time with the intention of getting drunk, resulting in immediate and severe intoxication.
+The term 'binge drinking' generally refers to drinking heavily over a short period of time, resulting in immediate and severe intoxication.